Information about the Boxed Warning on METACAM® (meloxicam) Labels

 METACAM® Solution for Injection and METACAM® Oral Suspension are approved in dogs to control pain and inflammation associated with osteoarthritis.
 METACAM® Oral Suspension is approved for dogs only.
 No safe and effective dose of the oral suspension is approved for cats.

 FDA is aware that some veterinarians prescribe or use METACAM® in an extra-label manner.
 When an approved drug is used in a manner other than what is stated on the label, it is an extra-label (or “off-label”) use.
 Under certain circumstances, veterinarians are allowed to use a drug in an extra-label manner.
-The new boxed warning on the METACAM® labels helps inform veterinarians of the serious risks associated with extra-label use of meloxicam in cats.
+The boxed warning on the METACAM® labels and generic meloxicam labels helps inform veterinarians of the serious risks associated with extra-label use of meloxicam in cats.

 Additional Information About Extra-Label Drug Use in Animals